 Rule tables can be organized, or sorted, and displayed in the module tree in different way depending on the selected value.

-Figure 10: Modes for sorting tables in the module tree
+Modes for sorting tables in the module tree

-By default, tables are sorted by type.
+By default, tables are sorted by their location in Excel sheets.